 When connecting to the Internet at a public place, you're unlikely to want to share anything.
 You can turn off sharing from the system preferences or Control Panel, depending on your OS, or let Windows turn it off for you by choosing the "Public" option the first time you connect to a new, unsecured network.

-Throughout any business traveler's life, there's going to come a time when an unsecured, free, public WiFi hotspot is the only connection available, and your work simply has to get done right then.
-Understanding public WiFi risks will ensure your important business data doesn't become just another hacking statistic.
+Throughout any business traveller's life, there's going to come a time when an unsecured, free, public Wi-Fi hotspot is the only connection available, and your work simply has to get done right then.
+Understanding public Wi-Fi risks will ensure your important business data doesn't become just another hacking statistic.